With choosy job seekers, recruiters should exert more effort on HR Marketing.

 I laughed whenever HR Manager friends get together and share their difficulty of getting qualifited candidates.
 No, I’m not making fun of them, because I also have the same problem before.
 Our efforts on HR Marketing seems lacking bec. when we bumped into a rare qualified applicant, the applicant is choosy– some turned down the job offer, others don’t show up after the initial interview and still others don’t respond to messages or call.
 Almost always, we have to settle with the 2nd choice.

 Because I am also into Brand Management, I understand the effect of an employer brand or company image to sourcing and talent management.
-And with recent findings by NSCB of choosy job seekers, HR should give serious thoughts about HR Marketing.
+And with recent findings by NSCB of choosy job seekers (link was diabled, interaksyon article, is no longer available), HR should give serious thoughts about HR Marketing.

 I made a short presentation about the topic during the 11th HR Learning EB, I thought of doing a webcast and share it here.